dasch-swiss/dsp-tools/docs/dsp-tools-start-stack.md

 [![DSP-TOOLS](https://img.shields.io/github/v/release/dasch-swiss/dsp-tools?include_prereleases&label=DSP-TOOLS)](https://github.com/dasch-swiss/dsp-tools)

-# Run a DSP stack on your local machine
+# Run the DSP stack on your local machine

 DSP-API is the heart of the DaSCH service platform.
-It is a server application for storing data from the Humanities.
+It is a server application for archiving data from the Humanities.
 DSP-APP is a generic user interface for the user to look at and work with data stored in DSP-API.
 It's a server application, too.
 For testing purposes, it is sometimes necessary to run DSP-API and DSP-APP on a local machine.